peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 ~~~
 **Figure 1**: Status Assertion Issuance Flow.

-The figure below illustrates the process by which a credential holder
+The figure below illustrates the process by which a Holder
 presents the Status Assertion along with the corresponding digital credential.

 ~~~ ascii-art